 It generally doesn’t matter what type of music (though he definitely has his preferences), but a little music goes a long way when road tripping with a baby.

-When Noe was younger, a noise machine app on our phone helped to drown out our conversation up front and send baby off to dreamland quicker.
+When Noe was younger, a portable sound machine or noise machine app on our phone helped to drown out our conversation up front and send baby off to dreamland quicker.

 We were surprised to discover the difference between long stretches on U.S. Interstate Highways and less-maintained secondary roads.